WalletScrutiny/WalletScrutinyCom/_android/im.token.app99.md

 This app probably was related to
-[imToken - Bitcoin & Ethereum Wallet](/android/im.token.app) as it has almost the same `applicationId` but we did not get to look closer into it.
+{% include walletLink.html wallet='android/im.token.app' %} as it has almost
+the same `applicationId` but we did not get to look closer into it.